Updated on 17/1/2018

 Transition Year students participated in a Basic Life Support Heartsaver AED course yesterday, Thursday 14th December.
 Dr. Ashraf Butt, Mr. John Maguire and other volunteers came to the school and organised a very beneficial practical course for the students.
 Each of the participants received their certificates at the end of the course and the school now has a cohort of students who are confident and able to deliver CPR and use the defibrilator if the need ever arises.

 Pictured above and below are some of our TY students who were recently recognised by the College for their excellent fundraising achievements.

 Christmas Carol Service 2017

-On Wednesday 13th December at 8.00pm 67 students from the College will take part in what has become a significant part of the celebration of Christmas in the Cathedral in Cavan.
+On Wednesday 13th December 67 students from the College participated in what has become a significant part of the celebration of Christmas in the Cathedral in Cavan.

-The College Choir and over 40 instrumentalists will team up with the Cathedral Choir, Cavan Singers, Loreto and Breifne Colleges, The Royal School and Cavan Sinfonia to perform a feast of well known Christmas Carols to what has been in the past a packed cathedral.
-Admission is free but come early !!
+The College Choir and over 40 instrumentalists teamed up with the Cathedral Choir, Cavan Singers, Loreto and Breifne Colleges, The Royal School and Cavan Sinfonia to perform a feast of well known Christmas Carols to a packed cathedral.

 St Pat’s competed in the “Future Stars of Cavan GAA” organised by Cavan Institute.
 The competition is aimed at selecting 15 players from each of the participating schools.
 Player selections are based on performance, attitude, and attendance with their schools.
 St Pat’s players who were selected on the panel included Gary O’Rourke, Evaan Fortune, Cormac Timoney, Thomas Smith and Ruairi Curran.
 Also in photo is their coach Mr Macken.